1) My story begins the year after the Flood,

 Who put faith in the promises of God.

-Never again would water flood all of their sod.
+Never again will water flood all of their sod.

 107) If the bricks were in the kilns well seasoned.